Top tips on how to cope with fear of flying

 This is something I always do anyway.
 I am so much more of a comfort girl than a fashion icon.
 I will have my leggings on, a nice comfortable top and my hoodie which then doubles up as a pillow.

 I take my shoes off so my feet can breath.
 I hope the passengers near me can still breath and I don’t gas them out with stinky feet I will ensure they are clean.

 I try and Sleep to reduce my fear of flying

-Tip 6 is to moisturise so it’s not only about keeping your body hydrated but also your skin.
+so it is not only about keeping your body hydrated but also your skin.
 I have been aware of this from previous flights and always take a small bottle of moisturiser or lip balm.

 So, I think I have most of this sussed, although I am still anxious and it’s the claustrophobia side of things as I don’t like being enclosed that are worrying me the most and unless we are lucky enough to have a free seat next to us it is something I am just going to have to grin and bear.

 Unless I can somehow get an upgrade.
 Maybe if I smile sweetly, check in might feel sorry for me.
 Or I could say I’m really, really scared but then they might not let me on the flight.
 Anyway, I need to overcome this fear because there’s so many other places that I want to go to and the more I can save on flights the more places I can visit.
 So, check back in a few weeks to see how I got on.

 Thank you Savvy Globetrotter I hope your tips help me.
 If anyone else has any coping tips to help with my fear of flying or rather my anxiety when flying.
 I would love to hear them please comment below.

 If you enjoyed reading these tips on how to cope with fear of flying then please pin and share.